insightsengineering/rtables.officer/README.md

 The `rtables` R package was designed to create and display complex tables with R. The cells in an `rtable` may contain any high-dimensional data structure which can then be displayed with cell-specific formatting instructions.
-Currently, `rtables` can be outputted in `ascii` `html`, and `pdf`, as well Power Point (via conversion to `flextable` objects).
+Currently, `rtables` can export tables in `ascii` `html`, and `pdf` formats.

-This package `rtables.officer` is designed to support the exporting outputs relate Microsoft office software such as `word` and `powerpoint`.
+The `rtables.officer` package is designed to support export formats related to the Microsoft Office software suite, including Microsoft Word (`docx`) and Microsoft PowerPoint (`pptx`).

-`rtables` and `rtables.officer` is developed and copy written by `F. Hoffmann-La Roche` and it is released open source under Apache License Version 2.
+`rtables` and `rtables.officer` are developed and copy written by `F. Hoffmann-La Roche` and are released open source under Apache License Version 2.

 ## Installation

-`rtables.officer` can be installed with the latest development version directly from GitHub with:
+You can install the latest development version of `rtables.officer` directly from GitHub with:

 ``` r